pallet/ami-crate/README.md

 </tbody>
 </table>

-## Usage
+## Introduction and Usage

-Builds an S3 backed AMI from a running instance.
-Installs ruby and ami-tools, and builds an image that excludes these.
+With this crate you build an S3-backed AMI from a group-spec with a running instance.
+When a group extends `ami/server-spec`, then the group has the capabilities of installing ruby and ami-tools and then and build an AMI from the node that excludes these tools.

-The `server-spec` function provides a convenient pallet server spec for ami-crate.
-It takes a single map as an argument, specifying configuration choices, as described below for the `settings` function.
-You can use this in your own group or server specs in the :extends clause.
+The `ami/server-spec` function provides a convenient pallet server-spec for ami-crate, and this function takes a single map as an argument specifying configuration choices as described below:

 ```clj
 (require '[pallet.crate.ami :as ami])